rectorphp/rector/docs/AllRectorsOverview.md

 - class: `Rector\SOLID\Rector\ClassConst\PrivatizeLocalClassConstantRector`

-Finalize every class constant that is used only locally
+Privatize every class constant that is used only locally

 ```diff
  class ClassWithConstantUsedOnlyHere